ROCm/Tensile/docs/src/reference/nomenclature.rst

 =======

 The indices describe the dimensionality of the problem to be solved.
-A GEMM operation takes two 2-dimensional matrices as input, adding up to four input dimensions and contracts them along one dimension, which cancels out two dimensions, leading to a 2-dimensional result.
+A GEMM operation takes two 2-dimensional matrices as input, adds up to four input dimensions and contracts them along one dimension.
+This cancels out two dimensions, leading to a 2-dimensional result.
 When an index shows up in multiple tensors, those tensors must be the same size along with the dimension, however, they can have different strides.

 There are three categories of indices or dimensions used in the problems supported by Tensile: free, batch, and bound.